 In some cases, an inconclusive report may be due to technical limitations or inconsistencies in the imaging itself.
 A second set of eyes can provide a fresh perspective on the images to identify other diagnostic options.

 A radiology second opinion can be particularly valuable if you continue to experience concerning symptoms after undergoing a procedure or treatment.
 It can help identify any underlying issues that may have been missed or overlooked in the initial diagnosis, leading to a new or revised treatment plan.
 A comprehensive review comparing imaging performed before and after the treatment can also bring to light possible issues with treatment response.

-Each year, over 12 million American adults who seek outpatient medical care are misdiagnosed.
+Over 12 million American adults seeking outpatient medical care are misdiagnosed yearly. -BMJ

 When it comes to interpreting medical imaging, not all radiologists have the same level of expertise or subspecialty training.
 A fellowship trained radiologist is a medical doctor who has completed a specialized training program, called a fellowship, in a particular area of radiology.
 After completing a residency in diagnostic radiology, which typically takes four years, some radiologists pursue additional subspecialty training through a one or two-year fellowship program.
 During this fellowship, they receive specialized training in a specific area of radiology, such as neuroradiology, musculoskeletal radiology, or breast imaging, among others.
 Fellowship training enables radiologists to develop advanced skills and knowledge within their subspecialty, equiping them with the expertise to interpret and diagnose complex cases within their area of focus.